 Output 2.2.
-Review the existing guidelines, evaluate the gaps in their application and propose recommendations on ESM of
+Review the existing guidelines, evaluate the gaps in their application and propose recommendations on ESM of mercury waste from medical measuring devices (thermometers and sphygmomanometers) in the Philippines.

 Activity 2.2.1.
 Mapping of the existing guidelines and best practices on ESM of mercury waste from medical measuring devices, including measures for phase out of mercury in product and promoting mercury-free alternatives.